 We have our fair share of adventure holidays in Ireland.
-For such a small country, our island is home to some pretty insane experiences for you to try out this year.
+For such a small country, our island is home to some pretty insane experiences for you to try out.

-From watersports to hiking to other extreme activities, you'll definitely be able to find your fix of adrenaline in Ireland this year.
+From watersports to hiking to other extreme activities, you'll definitely be able to find your fix of adrenaline in Ireland.
+That's a guarantee!

-So, here are ten of our top picks for adventure holidays in Ireland.
+So, here are 11 of our top picks for adventure holidays in Ireland.